Polygon Ecological Crisis: AAVE and Lido Collective Exit, Triggered by the "Borrowing Chickens to Lay Eggs" Proposal

 Losing two major ecosystem applications in one day is a significant blow to Polygon.
 The main reason stems from the "Polygon PoS Cross-Chain Liquidity Plan" Pre-PIP improvement proposal released by the Polygon community on December 13.
 The primary goal of this proposal is to suggest using the over $1 billion stablecoin reserves held on the PoS chain bridge to generate yields.

-It is understood that the Polygon PoS bridge holds approximately $1.3 billion in stablecoin reserves, and the community suggests deploying these idle funds into carefully selected liquidity pools to generate yields and promote the development of the Polygon ecosystem.
-Based on current lending rates, these funds could potentially yield around $70 million annually.
+It is understood that approximately $1.3 billion in stablecoin reserves are held in the Polygon PoS bridge, and the community suggests deploying these idle funds into carefully selected liquidity pools to generate yields and promote the development of the Polygon ecosystem.
+Based on current lending rates, these funds could potentially generate around $70 million in annual returns.

 The proposal suggests gradually investing these funds into vaults that meet the ERC-4626 standard.
 Specific strategies include: